scalikejdbc/scalikejdbc-play-support/readme.md

 # ScalikeJDBC Play Support

 This is a project to enable using ScalikeJDBC in Play2 apps seamlessly.
-If you're working with Play 2.3, see the [2.3 branch](https://github.com/scalikejdbc/scalikejdbc-play-support/tree/2.3) instead.

 http://scalikejdbc.org/